top of page

 About

-Our mission is to ensure Canada can train and deploy AI systems on trusted, Canadian soil, strengthening national security, economic competitiveness, and long-term digital sovereignty.
+Our mission is to ensure Canada can deploy and operate AI systems on trusted, Canadian soil—strengthening national security, economic competitiveness, and long-term digital sovereignty.

 Mandate

-To build secure, sovereign AI compute capacity in Manitoba that supports Canada’s public institutions, critical industries, and long-term economic prosperity.
+To develop sovereign AI compute capacity in Manitoba that supports Canada’s public institutions, critical sectors, and long-term economic prosperity.

 Guiding Principles